MikhailDubovichev/RAG-Pipeline-Production/README.md

 # RAG Pipeline

 A RAG (Retrieval-Augmented Generation) pipeline with separate data preparation and inference components.
+This project is built based on the MVP for the "RAG-pipeline-MVP" (Jupiter Notebook), that also could be found in my GitHub repository.
+The pipeline uses LLM and embedding models from Nebius AI Studio platform.

 ## Architecture Overview